 Shift 101, a group led by mothers of hostages and advocating for the hostages through non-violent and non-political protest, gathered Thursday for the fourth day of silent protest.

 Dozens gathered outside the entrance to the Prime Minister's Office, sitting in the road and blocking it.
-The location of the protest has changed each day since they began on Monday, with protesters sitting outside the Knesset and the prime minister's Aza Street home previously.
+The location of the protest has changed each day since they began on Monday, with protesters previously sitting outside the Knesset and the prime minister's Aza Street home previously.

 Participants wore white and sat quietly; there was no chanting or drumming at the protests, and organizers emphasized that there was no political message behind the protest that was fully focused on bringing the hostages home.

 "There are no words," said Devora Idan, speaking at the protest Thursday.
-Idan's son Tsachi is held hostage by Hamas, and Tsachi's 18-year-old daughter was murdered on October 7.
+His son Tsachi is held hostage by Hamas, and Tsachi's 18-year-old daughter was murdered on October 7.
 Last week, Idan's nephew fell in Lebanon.

 "We have run out of words," she added.
 "For a year, in every place, we tried to speak - the words did not bring results.
 The only way that can bring results is silence, togetherness, and joining us," she said.

-"I believe in this quiet protest," said Niva Wenkert, mother of hostage Omer Wenkert, speaking at a shift 101 protest earlier this week.
+"I believe in this quiet protest," said Niva Wenkert, mother of hostage Omer Wenkert, speaking at a Shift 101 protest earlier this week.
 "The strength of persistence, and determination, and quiet, and [wearing] white, beats everything."

 Hostage mother’s protest